Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Acknowledgements

 \section{Acknowledgements}

-L. Shi was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- EXC 2075 -- 390740016.
+L. Shi was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2075 -- 390740016.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting C. Ruhdorfer.
-The authors would like to especially thank Hsiu-Yu Yang and Anna Penzkofer for their support and the numerous insightful discussions.